Healthy Homes Assessment Fairfield

 Fairfield Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Fairfield and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory to all Fairfield and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.
+• Property managers and landlords must keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be in force during the tenancy of their rental properties.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

-• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024